Hope all is well in the hives. We’re coming up on mid- August which is widely considered to be the start of the beekeeping year!

-By this time your honey supers are off (or should be taken off ASAP), you’re checking mite levels and treating if necessary, and the bees are continuing to collect nectar to store for winter.
+By this time your honey supers are off (or should be taken off ASAP – reference our July blog), you’re checking mite levels and treating if necessary, and the bees are continuing to collect nectar to store for winter.
 The condition of your hive now will influence the performance of your colony this upcoming year.

 In the meantime, you can feed your hive protein patties.
 Feeding protein will cause the queen to lay more eggs and the brood that is being raised in your colony now will become the nurse bees that raise your winter brood.
 If they are not well-nourished, relatively mite free, and otherwise healthy, they will be unable to rear the robust winter bees that are needed to help your colony survive in late winter/early spring.